travelnxt/appacitive-docs/index.md

 A polygon search is a more generic form of geographcal search.
 It allows you to specify a polygonal region on the map via a set of geocodes indicating the vertices of the polygon.
 The search will allow you to query for all data of a specific type that lies within the given polygon.
-This is typically useful when you want finer grained control on the shape of the region to search.
+This is typically useful when you want a finer grained control on the shape of the region to search.

 <dl>
   <dt>type</dt>